 The key takeaway here is:

-- As you grow, refine what your core metrics are.
+- As you grow, refine what your core product metrics are.
 Continue to find user actions that’ll help you track how successful your product is.
 Start by figuring out what actions you want users to take within your app.
 Under Armour classifies their metric as “user success.”
 This means that the more information — for example, daily food intake — users upload to MyFitnessPal, the more data the app can access to provide the best user insights.

 7. Data democracy promotes data-informed cultures